-Last year her contribution to charity and furthering technology was recognised with the award of a CBE; she became youngest woman ever to sit in the House of Lords as she was made a life peer.
+In 2013, recognising her contribution to charity and furthering technology Martha was awarded a CBE and become a life peer, making her the youngest woman ever to sit in the House of Lords (now she is the second youngest!).

 Focussing on the achievements of other ground-breaking women at the OU she cited Jennie Lee as a heroine, quoting the OU founder: “Oh pioneers, here is a great independent university, which does not insult any man or any woman from any background, by offering them second best.
 Nothing but the best is good enough; you’re the best, go out and do even better.”

 The primary role of the Pro-Chancellor is Chair of the OU's Council.
 The Pro-Chancellor is a member of the University's Finance, Governance and Nominations, Remuneration, and Strategic Planning and Resources Committees.
 Our current Pro-Chancellor, who took up the role in January 2015, is Richard Gillingwater CBE.

 Malcolm’s entire career has been spent at Clifford Chance LLP, one of the largest elite global law firms.
 At Clifford Chance, Malcolm was the youngest member of the firm’s council and was made a Senior Partner in 2010.
 Malcolm is also a member of the Government's BRI Expert Panel, the CBBC Advisory Board and the European Advisory Board of the Cheung Kong Graduate School of Business.
 In addition, he is a Trustee for Hope and Homes for Children and a Speaker for Schools.